Lithuania in the Eurovision Song Contest: Related involvement

-Delegation members
+Heads of delegation

 Audrius Giržadas (right) has served as the Head of Delegation for Lithuania since 2010.

 Each participating broadcaster in the Eurovision Song Contest assigns a head of delegation as the EBU's contact person and the leader of their delegation at the event.
 The delegation, whose size can greatly vary, includes a head of press, the contestants, songwriters, composers, and backing vocalists, among others.